Rent assistance

 Fortnightly rent threshold amounts

-Rent thresholds are adjusted twice-yearly, in March and September, in line with movements in the cost of living.
+Rent thresholds and the maximum amount of Rent Assistance are adjusted twice-yearly, in March and September, in line with movements in the cost of living.

 Back to top